Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Empirical Applications

-\cite{baillie-kapetanios-papailias-2014} proposed cross-validation approaches focused on forecasting performance, while \cite{arteche-orbe-2017} developed a data-driven bandwidth selection strategy based on minimizing a bootstrap approximation of the mean squared error.
-Specifically, for each candidate bandwidth $m$, bootstrap samples of the locally standardized periodogram are generated, LW estimates are computed for each sample, and the bootstrap MSE is calculated.
-The optimal bandwidth $m^*$ minimizes this estimated MSE.
+\cite{baillie-kapetanios-papailias-2014} proposed cross-validation approaches focused on forecasting performance, while \cite{arteche-orbe-2017} developed a bandwidth selection method based on minimizing a bootstrap approximation of the mean squared error.
+Specifically, an initial LW estimate $\hat{d}$ is used to form the standardized periodogram $I_X(\lambda_j)\lambda_j^{2\hat{d}}$, removing the power-law component implied by the memory parameter.
+This standardized periodogram is locally resampled to generate bootstrap samples, and for each candidate bandwidth $m$ the LW estimator is recomputed to approximate its MSE.
+The optimal bandwidth $m^*$ minimizes this bootstrap MSE.

-We now illustrate the effects of bandwidth selection using the daily S\&P 500 index series from \cite{hurvich-chen-2000} ($n = 8{,}432$ observations, logarithms of daily index values) as an example.
-Figure~\ref{fig:bandwidth_selection} plots the LW estimates $\hat{d}_{\mathrm{LW}}(m)$ as a function of bandwidth $m$, from $m = 10$ to $m = \frac{n}{2}$.
-The shaded region corresponds to the 95\% confidence intervals at each value of $m$.
-Estimates range from approximately $0.86$ at extreme values of $m$ to just over $1.0$ at $m=500$.
-The confidence bands narrow as $m$ increases, reflecting the variance reduction from using additional frequencies.
+We now illustrate the effects of bandwidth selection using the daily S\&P 500 index series ($n = 8{,}432$) as an example.
+Figure~\ref{fig:bandwidth_selection} plots the LW estimates $\hat{d}_{\mathrm{LW}}(m)$ as a function of bandwidth $m$, from $m = 10$ to $m = \nf{n}{2}$.
+The shaded region shows pointwise 95\% confidence bands $\hat{d}_{\mathrm{LW}}(m) \pm 1.96/(2\sqrt{m})$.
+Estimates range from approximately $0.86$ at extreme values of $m$ to a peak of approximately $1.0$ near $m=500$.
+The confidence intervals narrow as $m$ increases, reflecting the variance reduction from using additional frequencies.

 The vertical lines in Figure~\ref{fig:bandwidth_selection} indicate different bandwidth choices.
 Power rules ($m = n^{0.5}$ through $m = n^{0.8}$) result in bandwidth choices from $m = 92$ to $m = 1{,}383$,\footnote{To match \cite{hurvich-chen-2000}, we use $m = \operatorname{round}(n^\alpha)$ here rather than $m = \lfloor n^\alpha \rfloor$, which is used elsewhere in this paper.} which yields estimates $\hat{d}_{\mathrm{LW}} \in [0.948,0.984]$.
-We also apply the bootstrap MSE minimization procedure of \cite{arteche-orbe-2017}, which selects $m^* = 2{,}923$ and yields $\hat{d}_{\mathrm{LW}} = 0.950$.
-We note that this bandwidth is much larger than that of any of the power rules.
-This occurs due to the relatively weak short-run dynamics: the bandwidth selection procedure first removes the power-law component in \eqref{eq:spectral_power_law} implied by the memory parameter.
-The resulting locally normalized spectrum is relatively flat, resulting in a large bandwidth choice $m^*$.

 Table~\ref{tab:emp_bandwidth_selection} compares the estimates for different bandwidth selection methods.
 The 95\% confidence intervals from the power rule methods each contain $d=1.0$, consistent with a unit-root process.
-However, the slightly lower estimate and tighter confidence interval associated with the bootstrap MSE bandwidth $m^*$ excludes unity.